Tim Carr Tim Carr

 Mens hair 2017 Best Review

-I get a decent amount of guys with long hair coming in to the salon as well.
-For this blog, when I say "long hair" I'm talking about any hair that touches the collar or longer.
-While I do see a lot of guys with this length of hair, I think I would see more if I had more pictures of longer haired men.
-I didn't really take a lot when we first moved to Culver City--when we were in west LA I had a great spot with a neutral background inside Sola to take pictures of my haircuts, and I'd been trying to find a spot at the new salon.
-The best spot I could think of would be in front of the brick wall at the bank, but no one (including myself) wants to run across the street and dodge traffic on Sawtelle to get their picture taken.
-I settled on just taking pics at the chair in the salon after I do my detailing and get the hair styled.
+I also get a decent amount of guys with long hair coming in to the salon, demonstrating a noticeable diversity in hair lengths.
+For the purposes of this blog, when I say "long hair," I'm referring to any hair that touches the collar or extends longer than that.
+While I do see a fair number of guys sporting this length of hair, I genuinely believe I would encounter even more if I had more pictures showcasing longer-haired men.
+Unfortunately, I didn’t take many photos when we first moved to Culver City.
+Back when we were in West LA, I had a fantastic spot with a neutral background inside Sola that was perfect for capturing images of my haircuts.
+Since relocating, I’ve been trying to find a good spot at the new salon for this purpose.
+The best option I've thought of would be in front of the brick wall at the bank down the street, but the challenge is that no one—myself included—wants to run across the busy street and dodge traffic on Sawtelle just to get their picture taken in that area.
+So, I’ve settled on simply taking pictures at the chair in the salon after I do my detailing and get the hair styled to my satisfaction.

-Overall, it was a great 2017 at the salon.
-We left Sola in west LA and moved to Culver City in February.
-In the hair industry moving is really stressful because there is no way to tell who is going to follow you, especially with the traffic in Los Angeles.
-I saw a dip in the amount of haircuts I did in the first month we were at the salon, but things really picked up as I got going and I ended up having over 50% growth for the year.
-I'd like to thank everyone who followed me, and all of the new people I've met while working in the Culver City salon for making this year one of the best.
+Overall, it was a truly great year for the salon in 2017.
+We took the significant step of leaving Sola in West LA and relocating to Culver City in February.
+In the hair industry, making a move like this is often quite stressful because there is really no reliable way to predict who will decide to follow you, especially considering the notorious traffic patterns in Los Angeles.
+Initially, I saw a notable dip in the number of haircuts I performed during the first month after we settled into the new salon space, but fortunately, things picked up considerably as I got more comfortable and began to establish a new routine.
+By the end of the year, I found that I had achieved over 50% growth in my client base.
+I would like to extend my heartfelt thanks to everyone who followed me during this transition, as well as to all of the new people I’ve had the pleasure of meeting while working in the Culver City salon.
+You all have contributed to making this year one of the best experiences I have had in my career.

 On to 2018!!